pippinbarr/the-artist-is-present-2/process/to-do.md

 # Bugs
 - ~~Can get caught against car on arrival at MoMA, probably because it's going over the input disabled line.
 Do I even need that stupid line?
 Can similarly get wedged in the corner of the bedroom, for the same reasons.~~
 - ~~Moma doors broken on enter!~~
+- ~~Entire queue does a little jiggle with pause-based dialog for looking up~~